 The MFRC-NCR is currently looking to complement our expert Board of Directors with several new members.
 Apply Today.

 Dawn Jordon – Board Vice Chair

 Dawn is a civilian member of the Ottawa Police Service and as the Manager of Court Services has many opportunities to become involved in problem solving, streamlining and creating efficiencies of process and policy as well as change management.
 Dawn became an MFRC-NCR board member in March of 2016.
 She holds the role of Vice Chair and participates in the HR and Governance Committees.

 Micheline (Mitch) DULUDE, Chief Warrant Officer (Ret), CD, MMM – Board Treasurer

 Micheline is a retired Army Communications and Information Systems Specialist (ACISS) whose 37 year career included numerous postings across Canada and the United States.
 She worked on numerous projects and major exercises which took her from California to Alaska and to Russia.
 She is an experienced, veteran leader who finished her career as a Career Manager.
 She has been volunteering at the MFRC-NCR since September 2015 as Treasurer.

 Ryan Gannon – Board Secretary

-Ryan brings his DCC, DND and RCMP construction and experience working in complex work environments to the leadership table of the MFRC-NCR.
-Ryan was motivated to give back to a worthwhile cause while working for nearly 10 yrs with the military.
-Ryan’s expertise lies in the areas of strategic planning, policy and governance, federal governance and procurements.
+Ryan brings his DCC, DND and RCMP construction experience of working in complex work environments to the leadership table of the MFRC-NCR.
+Ryan’s expertise lies in the areas of strategic planning, policy, governance, federal governance and procurements.